Ultimate Guide to Acing the Entrance Exam

 FBI Special Agent Hiring Process

-Application
+• Application

 The first step in the hiring process for FBI special agents is submitting your online application.
 When filling out the form, be prepared to answer questions about specialized skills, professional experiences, and your willingness to commit to the FBI and its mission.
-Additionally, you must complete physical fitness evaluation, in accordance with the FBI's physical fitness requirements, as part of the initial application.
+Additionally, you must complete a physical fitness evaluation, in accordance with the FBI's physical fitness requirements, as part of the initial application.

-Phase I Test
+• FBI Phase 1 Test

-Internal Review
+• Internal Review

 After passing Phase I testing and completing the "Meet and Greet," you will be reviewed by an internal FBI hiring board regarding your ability to meet the current needs of the FBI.

-Phase II Test and Interview
+• Phase 2 Test & Interview

 After passing this review, you will be contacted to complete Phase II, which consists of two parts—a writing task and a structured interview.
 Phase II Writing is a 90-minute written exam meant to test your ability to analyze data and prepare a comprehensive report.
 At the beginning of the exercise, you will be given a set of background materials to use.
 The Phase II Structured Interview is a one-hour, structured oral panel interview.
 This interview is designed to measure critical skills and abilities.

-Conditional Job Offer and Physical Fitness Test
+• Conditional Job Offer and Physical Fitness Test

-Once you pass the Phase II tests, you are extended a conditional job offer (CJO).
+Once you pass the FBI Phase II testing, you are extended a conditional job offer (CJO).
 Upon accepting the CJO, you will be scheduled to take the official physical fitness Test (PFT)—a rigorous physical examination administered in accordance with strict FBI protocol.
 CJOs are contingent upon successfully passing the PFT, physical, and background investigation.

 If you are looking for a different test, or are not sure which test is relevant for your position, check out our Civil Service practice questions or contact us, and we'll do our best to ensure you get the most accurate preparation for your upcoming exam.